Human rights in Algeria: Freedom of Assembly

 Human Rights Watch said in its annual report -2015-2016- that Algerian authorities continued to suppress peaceful protests by prohibiting all kind of gatherings held without prior approval.
 According to Article 97 of the penal code, organizing or participating in an unauthorized gathering, even if it is peaceful, is regarding a crime and imposes a penalty of up to one year in prison.
 In February, a court sentenced eight members of the National Committee for the Defense of the Rights of Unemployed Workers to one-year prison after convicting them of "unauthorized gathering" and "exercising pressure on the decisions of magistrates".

 Disabled people's rights

 Discrimination on the basis of disability is illegal, but this law is not well enforced, and social prejudice is common.

 LGBT rights

 Homosexuality and lesbianism are punishable by up to 3 years imprisonment with fines up to 10,000 dinars, torture, beatings, or vigilante execution.
 Police join in on the attacks, are complicit, or turn a blind eye.
 There is intense social discrimination, and very few gay people live openly.
 Gender expression is banned and discrimination is rampant.

 HIV/AIDS rights

-There is intense social discrimination against people with HIV/AIDS.
+There is social discrimination against people with HIV/AIDS; the government reported in 2022 that it does not take measures to specifically prevent and treat HIV/AIDS in the LGBTQI+ community.